Request a Note: How the Request Function Shapes X's Community Notes System: Data and Methods

 \subsubsection{Sentiments}

 Sentiments are an important factor that influences the dissemination of online content~\cite{chuai2022anger,robertson2023negativity}.
-We extract sentiments in the posts content using a state-of-the-art sentiment classification model published on HuggingFace.
-The predicted sentiment categories include positive, neutral, and negative.
-Specifically, we compute the probabilities of positive and negative sentiments for each collected post using the TwitterroBERTa-base model (2022 updated).
-It was trained on 124 million posts created from January 2018 to December 2021, and fine-tuned for sentiment analysis.
-This model achieves superior predictive performance compared to other similar sentiment models~\cite{loureiro2022timelms}.
-We denote the probabilities of positive sentiment and negative sentiment in each post as $\var{Positive}$ and $\var{Negative}$, respectively.
-On average, requested posts exhibit significantly higher negative sentiment (mean of \num{0.460}) than positive sentiment (mean of \num{0.131}; $t=$ \num{199.208}, $p<$ \num{0.001}).
+We extract sentiments in the posts content using a state-of-the-art Twitter-roBERTa-base sentiment classification model (2022 updated), which is available on HuggingFace.\footnote{\url{https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest}} This model was trained on 124 million posts created from January 2018 to December 2021, and fine-tuned for sentiment analysis.
+It achieves superior predictive performance on the TweetEval benchmark, with a reported macro-recall of 0.737 on the sentiment classification task~\cite{loureiro2022timelms}.
+The model outputs probability estimates for three sentiment categories: positive, neutral, and negative, with the sum of the probabilities across these categories equaling to 1.
+On average, requested posts exhibit strongest negative sentiment (mean of \num{0.460}), followed by neutral sentiment (mean of \num{0.409}; $t(\var{negative}, \var{neutral})=$ \num{28.651}, $p<$ \num{0.001}) and positive sentiment (mean of \num{0.131}; $t(\var{negative}, \var{positive})=$ \num{199.208}, $p<$ \num{0.001}).
+In this study, we focus on affectively charged content; thus, to avoid multicollinearity in our empirical regression analyses, we retain the probabilities of positive and negative sentiments for each collected post and omit the neutral probability.